Continuing Competence Program Requirements

 The Continuing Competence Program (CCP) Annual Timeline provides guidance on the CCP process as it should be occurring throughout the year.

-- March: During Registration Renewal, after submitting the previous year’s CCP Learning Plans, regulated members will be prompted to identify the area of competence, practice competency and performance indicator to base each of their learning goals around, identify one or more learning activities which may be completed to meet that learning goal, and identify the anticipated benefit to practice for the upcoming registration year.
+- March: During Registration Renewal, after submitting the previous year’s CCP Learning Plans, regulated members will be prompted to identify the standard and indicator to base each of their learning goals around, identify one or more learning activities which may be completed to meet that learning goal, and identify the anticipated benefit to practice for the upcoming registration year.
 Regulated members should be completing the Practice Profile Reflection, the Self-Assessment and developing their Learning Plans from the CCP Workbook when submitting online.

 - April – January: Throughout the year, regulated members will undertake and document planned learning activities.
 Please note, learning goals may change throughout the year; online CCP profile should be updated to reflect changes to learning goals.
 Regulated members are encouraged to use the CCP Workbook to track progress throughout the year.

 - February: Regulated members should have completed the documentation of their Learning Plans and evaluated the impact that learning activities have had on their practice.
 Regulated members are encouraged to complete the learning plan worksheets in the CCP Workbook, including the reflection; the information from these Worksheets is compiled as one online entry entered as your “Reflection” during registration renewal in March (see online submission tips for help on reflection writing).

 Regulated members must submit all learning goals, learning activities and reflections online.
 Because the Continuing Competence Program is online, it will be essential that regulated members maintain excellent records of their goals, activities, and verification of activities including certificates, notes, written summaries, and/or any documentation that supports that you undertook the activities you identified.
 Please remember that you are required to keep CCP records dating back three years in case of an audit.